 Stay tuned for a virtual tour of the hotel.

-PS: We were guests of Hotel Grand Dragon Ladakh.
+PS: We were hosted by Hotel Grand Dragon Ladakh.
+Lucky us :)